PurdueECE264/2019FallProblems/Part4/HW19Sudoku/README.md

 to change the guessed values.

 This assignment considers only the games in which every cell's values can be uniquely determined.
-The problem is finding these cells in the proper orders.
+The problem is filling in these cells by finding the un-filled cells in the proper orders.

 Sample Inputs and Expected Outputs
 ==================================